What Happens When You Total a Financed Car?

 Can I Keep My Totaled Car?

-If you have a sentimental attachment to your car or think you can fix it, you can keep your totaled car.
+If you have a sentimental attachment to your totaled car or think it's fixable, you can keep it.
 But the insurance company will deduct the salvage value of the car (what they would have gotten for it from a junkyard) from your settlement.

-The "total loss" designation will be part of your car's vehicle history and you might have a hard time registering, insuring, and selling the car in the future.
+The “total loss” designation will be part of your car’s vehicle history.
+As discussed below, you might find it hard to register, insure, or sell the car in the future.

 Do I Still Need Insurance for a Totaled Car?

-If you choose to keep and repair your totaled car, you'll likely need to get a rebuilt title from your state's department of motor vehicles and insurance before you can legally drive it.
-Getting insurance with a rebuilt title is possible, but not easy.
-Some insurers won't cover rebuilt cars at all, others offer liability coverage only.
-If you are persistent, you might find a carrier that offers full coverage policies for rebuilt cars.
+Getting insurance with a rebuilt vehicle title is possible, but might not be easy.
+Some insurers won’t cover rebuilt cars at all.
+Others offer only liability coverage.
+If you're persistent, you might find a carrier that offers full coverage policies for rebuilt cars.

 What Happens When You Still Owe Money on a Totaled Car?